 Research and Development

 Tsubaki’s wide-ranging business evolution, from parts and units to modules and systems, is rare in the industrial world and represents a significant asset.
-As a manufacturing company, we remain focused on strengthening individual technologies while simultaneously promoting research and development with an eye to the next generation.
-We are accomplishing this by refining our core technologies, developing more advanced technologies, and rapidly acquiring next-generation technologies, which are the foundation of these efforts.
+As a manufacturing company, we remain focused on strengthening and expanding our technical fields, while simultaneously promoting research and development in fusion technologies with an eye on the future.

 • Environmental Technology

-Our environmental technologies are intended to contribute to long service life, weight reduction, miniaturization, high strength, quiet operation, and the adoption of innovative energy-efficient materials.
-These include optimization, evaluation, and systemization technologies.
+Our environmental technologies are intended to contribute to long service life, weight reduction, miniaturization, high strength, quiet operation, and the use of new energy-efficient materials for energy saving (including optimization and evaluation technologies, and systematization technologies).

 Functions of the R&D Center